hootnet/hootnet/README.md

 ## HootNet

-Collaborate with others online to make music in real-time
+Collaborate with others online to make music in real-time.

 ### Development